Who we are

 - a nominee from the Royal Institution of Chartered Surveyors

-- someone with experience in consumer affairs nominated by the Lord Chancellor
+- someone with experience in consumer affairs nominated by the Secretary of State

 The current members are listed by name on the LRRC membership page

-The Lord Chancellor can also nominate a committee member for qualifications or experience that he thinks will be valuable; the power of nomination has not been exercised.
+The Secretary of State can also nominate a committee member for qualifications or experience that they think will be valuable; the power of nomination has not been exercised.

 We’re responsible for:

-- reviewing drafts of land registration rules and fee orders for the purpose of advising and assisting the Lord Chancellor as to the making of such legislation
+- reviewing drafts of land registration rules and fee orders for the purpose of advising and assisting the Secretary of State as to the making of such legislation

-- considering and discussing papers provided by Land Registry officials
+- considering and discussing papers provided by HM Land Registry officials

 - making sure that drafts of secondary legislation are compatible with the Land Registration Act 2002, the European Convention on Human Rights and other relevant legislation

-The Land Registration Rule Committee annual report is included in the Land Registry annual report and accounts 2014 to 2015 at page 42.
+The Land Registration Rule Committee annual report is included in the HM Land Registry annual report and accounts 2016 to 2017.

 Finding of the report in the triennial review 2014 to 2015 of the Land Registration Rules Committee.